Fano 3-folds and double covers by half elephants: Double covers

 The above lemmas prove the following Theorem, which will be crucial in the rest of this paper to prove a criterion for finding the deformation families of $\tilde{X}$. \begin{theorem} If $X \subset \Proj^7(1,b,c, d_1, \dots, d_4, r)$ has an invariant realisation under $\gamma$, then $\tilde{X}$ is a terminal $\Q$-factorial Fano 3-fold.
-Hence, it is in the Graded Ring Database. \end{theorem} \begin{proof} By Lemma \ref{Xtilde has terminal sings}, $\tilde{X}$ has only terminal singularities, and has Fano index 2 by Lemma \ref{index of Xtilde}.
-Therefore, it is listed in the GRDB. \end{proof}
+Hence, it is in the Graded Ring Database. \end{theorem}

 In contrast, our method does not produce the index 2 Fano 3-folds in codimension 3 in the Graded Ring Database.
 Restrict the action $\gamma$ in \ref{Z2 action} to the ambient space $w\Proj^6$ of $Z$.
 With a little abuse of notation, we still call the restriction $\gamma$.